-Joe Pullen Education Center
+Joe Pullen Education Center - Completed!

-The 36,000 square-foot student designed education center will feature an outdoor lecture space, café/picnic area, a working green house, a performance stage and seating areas.
+The student designed education center will feature an outdoor lecture space, café/picnic area, a working green house, a performance stage and seating areas.
 Students have worked on the design of the space with the help of landscape designer Joe Wilson ’89.
 Hidden Lake Gardens will help students label plants in the outdoor center.

-Maple Stadium Team Room
+Maple Stadium Team Room - Completed!

+The Foundation is now creating an endowment to help with long term athletic needs.
 Consider helping with this project by donating today.